gueguet/ualr-cyber-iot-front/README.md

-# ualr-cyber-iot-front
-Flask app for academic purpose.

 # UALR Google Cloud Project - ioT

-This flask application is part of a bigger ioT project of the for cybersecurity lab.
+This Flask application is part of a bigger ioT project of the for cybersecurity lab.

 The application is deploy on a VM (Ubuntu 14.04) instance in the Google Cloud Platform and display real time data (Firebase real-time database) about an ioT device of the lab.
 Telemetry data are published